usepolvo/usepolvo-docs/src/guide/core-concepts/async-operations.md

 3. Use `asyncio.run()` to run your main async function if you're not in an async context.
 4. Consider using `async for` for paginated results to process items as they become available.

-By leveraging usepolvo's asynchronous design, you can build highly efficient applications that can handle multiple API interactions smoothly and quickly.
+By leveraging polvo's asynchronous design, you can build highly efficient applications that can handle multiple API interactions smoothly and quickly.